Want to make a Last Will and Testament, but not sure where to start?

-Your Will tells us what to do with your property – your estate – after you die.
+A Last Will and Testament (or a “Will”) tells us what to do with your property – your estate – after you die.

-These default rules – called intestacy laws – might surprise you, and not in a good way!
+These rules – called intestacy laws – might surprise you, and not in a good way!
+Making a Will overturns these rules, and lets you control how you want your estate to be divided.

 So what happens if I don’t have a Will?